Whisky War: Background

 Hans Island (known as Hans Ø in Danish and Tartupaluk in Greenlandic) is in the middle of the Kennedy Channel between Greenland and Ellesmere Island.
-Hans Island is approximately 1.3 km^{2} in size and is barren.
-Hans Island is not inhabited, though it was previously used by indigenous Inuit populations in the area during the 19th century.
+It is approximately 1.3 km^{2} in size and barren.
+Hans Island is uninhabited, though it was previously used by indigenous Inuit populations in the area during the 19th century.
 The Canadian claim to the island arose from the 1880 purchase of Hudson's Bay Company land to Canadian Government territory.
 The Danish argument was that Hans Island was vital to their indigenous populations for fishing, creating an integral part of the nearby Greenlandic area.

 Land dispute

 Canada and Denmark signed an agreement through the United Nations on 17 December 1973.
 The agreement set out to delimit the continental shelf between the two nations.
 This was influenced by the maritime boundary line, which fell almost directly down the middle of Hans Island.
 The agreement states:

 The Government of the Kingdom of Denmark and the Government of Canada ...
 Have agreed as follows:

 Article I. The dividing line in the area between Greenland and the Canadian Arctic Islands, established for the purpose of each Party's exploration and exploitation of the natural resources of that part of the continental shelf which in accordance with international law appertains to Denmark and to Canada respectively, is a median line which has been determined and adjusted by mutual agreement.

 Article II.
 1. In implementation of the principle set forth in article I, the dividing line in the area between latitude 61 00' N and latitude 75 00' N (Davis Strait and Baffin Bay) shall be a series of geodesic lines.

-The agreement was passed with both nations agreeing to settle the dispute over Hans island at a later date.
+The agreement was passed with both nations agreeing to settle the dispute over Hans Island at a later date.

 The dispute was seen as low-priority from the Canadian side.
 A Canadian Special Senate Committee on the Arctic meeting was held on March 18, 2019, where the conflict was deemed "almost insignificant" by Michael Byers, a Professor and Canada Research Chair at the University of British Columbia, consulting as a civilian on the matter.